 Paint It Black has sparked many interpretations, some speculative.
 Contrary to popular belief, it isn’t specifically about the Vietnam War, Mick Jagger’s breakup with Chrissie Shrimpton, or his relationship with Marianne Faithfull.
 Instead, the song may represent the emotional turmoil brought on by hallucinogens or mirror the mindset of someone battling intense depression, symbolized by its dark, color-based imagery.
 There was no singular inspiration behind the lyrics.
 When asked why he wrote about death, Jagger admitted there was no unique reason, simply saying, “It’s been done before… It’s not an original idea.
 It’s all about how you handle it.”

-As for Long Long While, released as the B-side to Paint It Black, it didn’t appear in the U.S. until the More Hot Rocks compilation in 1972.
+As for Long Long While, its B-side, it didn’t appear in the U.S. until the More Hot Rocks (Big Hits & Fazed Cookies) compilation in 1972.
 Unlike many early Stones B-sides, it stood out as a stronger track—arguably better than some early originals used as filler.
-Its exclusion from albums like Aftermath or Flowers may be due to its softer, more emotional tone, which contrasted with the edgier, sarcastic style Jagger and Richards favored then.
+Its exclusion from albums like Aftermath or the Flowers compilation may be due to its softer, more emotional tone, which contrasted with the edgier, sarcastic style Jagger and Richards favored then.
 The song explores a rare theme for Jagger: a man admitting fault and pleading for forgiveness, expressed with genuine vulnerability and emotional vocal delivery.

-May 13, 1972: The Stones start a week of tour rehearsals at the Rialto Cinema in Montreux, Switzerland.
-Songs rehearsed included: Shake Your Hips, Bluesberry Jam, John’s Jam, Tumbling Dice and Loving Cup.
+May 13, 1972: The Stones kick off a week of intense tour rehearsals at the Rialto Cinema in Montreux, Switzerland, turning the venue into a temporary creative hub where setlists were refined, arrangements tightened, and with the band’s live chemistry pushed back into full gear.
+Songs rehearsed included: Shake Your Hips, Tumbling Dice, Loving Cup and the unreleased Bluesberry Jam and John’s Jam.

 COPYRIGHT © ROLLING STONES DATA